With One Last Breath

-With One Last Breath are an English metalcore band from York, England.
+With One Last Breath are an English post-hardcore band from York, England.

 History

-Formation, self-titled EP and single (2008-2012)
+Formation, self-titled EP and single (2008–2012)

 The band was formed in 2008 with original members Sam Graves, Joe Graves, Chris Bowling and Jake Holmes.
 In 2010, they released their first EP of the same name.
 The EP included guest vocals from Danny Worsnop of Asking Alexandria and Davey Richmond of Glamour of the Kill, but sometime after the release, bassist Jake Holmes left the band and was replaced by Joe Lancaster (formerly of Asking Alexandria).
 Also in 2011, The band recruited Spencer Costello as their new lead singer.
 The band released a series of independent singles including Hell We Create, Forgive Never Forget and After the Suffering which was accompanied with a music video.

 Record deal, Spencers departure and The Fearless Ones (2013–present)

 In early 2013, it was announced that Spencer Costello had parted ways with the band, and due to this Sam Graves who was previously the guitarist and the initial frontman of the band, became the main vocalist once again, with Alex Scott taking his place on guitar.